doubleaaron/RoboND-DeepLearning-Project/aa_writeup.md

 **Encoding**

+Like typical CNNs reducing the height and width with each added convolution layer with a stride larger than 1 extracts higher and higher level information from an image while the depth of the output is also increased so we don't lose information.
+This is where the 1x1 convolutional layers retain some spatial information that we can use in predictions.

+In order to classify pixels of images, we decode the eoncoded information using decoder blocks.
+Within the decoder blocks, we restore the spatial size using Bilinear Upsampling.
+We also use Skip Connections with lower level information from prior layers that improves accuracy.
+Convolution layers in the decoder blocks can also extract information from prior layers.

+**Decoding**

-**Decoder:** The decoding process is a transposed encoding process (or deconvolution) with an upsampling process.
+The decoding process is a transposed encoding process (or deconvolution) with an upsampling process.
 This is also called a fractionally strided convolution.
 This operation goes in the opposite direction to a convolution and translates the activations into meaningful information that scales up the activation to the same image size.
 This results in a pixel by pixel segmentation of the original input image.

-**1x1 convolutional layers:** This technique within the FCN allows the network to multiply the sums of the encoder convolution and contain it's spatial information.

-**Skip Connection:** This works via a connection in one layer of the encoder to another layer of the decoder, which allows the decoder to use information from multiple resolutions.
+**Bilinear Upsampling**

+Bilinear Upsampling allows us to predict pixel image probability from spatial information.
+Less training is required compared to transpose convolutions because Bilinear Upsampling is a linear interpolation of values.

+**Skip Connection**

+Skip Connections are a powerful tool in our arsenal that combines the high-level and low-level information to make spatial predictions more accurate.
+Prior layers with the same height and width are Concatenated and a Convolution is performed.

+**Batch Normalization**

+The input batch of each layer is optimized by normalization using the provided functions **separable_conv2d_batchnorm** as a separable dimensional convolution with ReLU activation and **conv2d_batchnorm** as a normal 2d convolution with ReLU activation.
+This allows convergence more quickly by helping Gradient Descent.
+The Depthwise Separable Convolution layers perform convolution on each of the input channels followed by a 1x1 convolution on the result.
+Reducing parameters improves performance and also reduces overfitting.

 **The network has the following layers:**